Sylvain59650/lodash-object/docs/Array.md

     // => Logs 'a' then 'b' (iteration order is not guaranteed).

 ## forEachRight
-    _.forEachRight(collection, [iteratee=_.identity])
+    Array#forEachRight(collection, [iteratee=_.identity])

-This method is like _.forEach except that it iterates over elements of collection from right to left.
+This method is like Array#forEach except that it iterates over elements of collection from right to left.